D3Ext/Vulkan/README.md

 # Contributing

 This tool may have errors so if you help with that it would be a great support, new features and changes are also welcome.
-I'm just one guy with this project so I'll try to reply you quickly
+I'm just one guy with this project so I'll try to reply you as quickly as possible

 See [CONTRIBUTING.md]()